-- Job title and place of employment - Job summary-narrative summary of the activities of the position - Qualifications-education and experience required and/or desired - Working conditions-uniform requirements, physical surroundings, working days, hours, etc. - Job relationships-who is the mentor and to whom reported - Specific duties and responsibilities-a list should be provided to indicate all duties performed by the individual in this position
+- Job title and place of employment - Job summary-narrative summary of the activities of the position - Qualifications-education and experience required and/or desired - Working conditions-uniform requirements, physical surroundings, working days, hours, etc. - Job relationships-who is the mentor and to whom reported - Specific duties and responsibilities-a list should be provided to indicate all duties performed by the individual in this position responds to the need of an organization.
+The proposal should also outline the human and financial resources needed for the implementation of the proposed model and measures of its success.

-Output of the internship experience: this can be a proposal for a strategic response to an existing problem, a creation of a sustainable plan, a grant proposal, or a project that responds to the need of an organization.
-The proposal should also outline the human and financial resources needed for the implementation of the proposed intervention and measures of its success.
+Output of the internship experience: this can be a proposal for a strategic response to an existing problem, a creation of a sustainable plan, a grant proposal, or a research project that

-Personal assessment of the experience: in this section provide an assessment of the key learning milestones acquired on the internship experience, the new capabilities in cultural competence that you acquired, the challenges faced, and the possible impact of the experience on the student's academic and professional career.
-Included in this section is a reflection on the internship experience, including the output of the internship (mentioned above), as it relates to issues of reproductive and sexual health in India.
+Personal assessment of the experience: in this section provide an assessment of the key learning milestones acquired on the internship experience, the challenges faced, and the possible impact of the experience on the student's academic and professional career.
+Included in this section is a reflection on the internship experience, including the output of the internship (mentioned above), as it relates to development in Uganda.